 How long do you need to store the personal information?

 Consider the scenarios for how long you need to store the data.
-Qondor will before May 25, 2018, introduce retention policy settings for automatic anonymisation of participant's personal data on closed projects.
+Before May 25, 2018, Qondor introduced retention policy settings for automatic anonymisation of participant's personal data on closed projects.

-We are introducing increased security options for users, and we never give out account information nor do we provide users with passwords.
+We have increased security options for users, and we never give out account information nor do we provide users with passwords.

 Access / Portability

 All information on a participant can be exported to a machine readable format (Excel).
 All prior versions of bookings are available as PDF documents, and you are able to extract a transaction overview in case of payments.
 Use 'Participant search' on your homepage to find participants.
 Read more on Access in Arcticle 15 and on Portability in Article 20.

 Participants can either modify their own personal information or a Project Manager may do it upon request.
 For Customer/Supplier contact persons a Project Manager can modify their information from the Customer/Supplier sections in Qondor by search on contact persons.